facorread/wasm-agent-based-models/README.md

 npm start
 ```

-This will invoke [`webpack-dev-server`] and should automatically open the model in a web browser.
+This will invoke [`webpack-dev-server`] and automatically open the model in a web browser.

 Once you have verified that the code builds, take some time to understand the similarities and differences between this project and [rust-agent-based-models].
 Look for the `begin-similar-code` markers for blocks of code that both projects have in common, and then use this project for manually exploring parameters from your ABM.